department-of-veterans-affairs/vets-website/va-gov/pages/disability/how-to-file-claim/when-to-file.md

 ---
 layout: page-breadcrumbs.html
-title: Claim Types and When to File
+title: Types of VA Claims and When to File
 display_title: When to File
 plainlanguage: 11-4-16 certified in compliance with the Plain Writing Act
 template: detail-page